The desert and the dragon – what do treasurers need to know about China-UAE trade?

 The UAE is China’s most important non-oil trade partner among the GCC countries and their trading and investment relationship is accelerating rapidly, particularly against the backdrop of China’s One Belt One Road strategy.
-The treasurer’s role is becoming increasingly important in multinational organisations and this webinar will develop your knowledge of this trade relationship and how best to prepare for the future in today’s uncertain climate.
+The treasurer’s role is becoming increasingly important in multinational organisations and this webinar takes a look at trade relationship and how best to prepare for the future in today’s uncertain climate.

-Join the ACT, in association with Arabia Monitor, on 4 May to discuss the development of the UAE as a regional trade hub and the rise of Chinese influence.
-Hear from leading authorities on the region, including Dr. Florence Eid-Oakden, CEO and Chief Economist of Arabia Monitor, in an engaging and informative discussion.
+This webinar took place in association with Arabia Monitor, on 4 May and focused around the development of the UAE as a regional trade hub and the rise of Chinese influence.

 In partnership with:

 Peter Matza is our Speakers’ Chair, acting as Chair at selected ACT events and supporting events and content development on a part-time basis.
 Peter joined the ACT in September 2006, was appointed Head of Publishing in May 2008, Engagement Director in February 2012 and moved to his latest role in July 2016.
 Peter is a Fellow of the ACT (having been a member since 1992) with over 30 years of treasury and banking experience.